 Most of us have a fair idea of what we want when it comes to extending our homes, but we don’t always know how to shape those ideas into design plans that don’t just add space but also kerb appeal and value.
 Adding an extension sounds simple enough but in this modern age of constantly rising house prices we also need to keep a strong focus on what adds value as well as living space.

-Finding the right designer for your project is crucial to the success of the build but having said that you don’t want to be paying out £3k/£5k on architect fees when an architectural technician will be more than capable of guiding you through the process and will create your design plans for about £1k for a single storey open plan kitchen extension.
+Finding the right designer for your project is crucial to the success of the build but having said that you don’t want to be paying out £3k/£5k on expert design fees when an architectural technician will be more than capable of guiding you through the process and will create your design plans for about £1k for a single storey open plan kitchen extension.

 I would certainly recommend that you come to us for a quote because at Draw Plans we specialise in adding space and value at low cost and our fees for creating design plans for a single storey open plan kitchen extension start from £795 plus vat.